-Whether you enjoy indoor climbing for sport or exercise, there is most likely (at least) one thing that you’d like to master: how to prevent climbing injuries.
+Whether you enjoy indoor climbing for sport or exercise, there is most likely (at least) one thing that you’d like to master: how to prevent climbing injuries as much as possible.
+Unfortunately, they can’t always be stopped.
+If they do occur then you should search around to find the best treatment for your injury.
+Physiotherapy could be helpful in doing this.
+But if you follow these tips you’ll help yourself in avoiding injuries whilst climbing.
 Staying active is important, but you can’t stay active if you’re hurt.
 We’ve put together a handful of tips that will allow you to stay safe, as well as continue to have fun.

 Staying Safe during Indoor Climbing: Know Where It Hurts